fdcfergrup/ZK-Aadhar/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support
+## Contact

-For support, please open an issue in the GitHub repository or contact the maintainers.
+For any questions or support, open an issue in the [GitHub repository](https://github.com/0xmetaschool/ZK-Aadhaar/issues).

-## Acknowledgments

-- Anon Aadhaar Team
-- Privacy & Identity Contributors
-- Zero Knowledge Proof Community